Kittiwakes upon the Tyne

 during 2022 season

-The anti-bird spikes on the Guildhall are dangerous and should be removed.
+The anti-bird spikes on the Guildhall were dangerous and needed to be removed.

-Despite this Newcastle City Council have taken Zero action during the 2021-2022 breeding seasons.
-Badly done NCC.
-Is this a wildlife crime?”.
+Despite this Newcastle City Council took Zero action during the 2021-2022 breeding seasons.

 2023 Season